 As WebMD explains, your brain specifically needs deep levels of sleep to produce adequate dopamine and serotonin – your brain’s natural painkillers and “happy chemicals.”
 Bottom line: If your neurons don’t get enough recovery time or spend too much time in lighter sleep, it can cause morning headaches.

-Reason #2: Teeth Grinding
+2. Teeth Grinding

 Do you wake up with a stiff jaw?
 Many people clench their jaw or grind their teeth while they sleep without even realizing it.
 Regularly waking up with tension headaches is one sign you’re grinding your teeth, and so is jaw pain and aching temples.
-Stress is one common reason for teeth grinding so make sure you’re giving yourself adequate time to wind down at night.
+Stress is one common reason for teeth grinding, so make sure you’re giving yourself adequate time to wind down at night.

-The Fix: Consulting with a dentist is a good way to confirm whether or not you are grinding your teeth – the practice can cause noticeable damage to the surface of your teeth.
+Consulting with a dentist is a good way to confirm whether or not you are grinding your teeth – the practice can cause noticeable damage to the surface of your teeth.
 If it’s confirmed, your dentist may recommend a nightguard or other measures that prevent you from grinding, saving you headaches and your pearly whites.

-Reason #3: The Wrong Pillow
+3. The Wrong Pillow

 Wait, can pillows cause headaches?
 They sure can.
 An awkward neck position throughout the night will strain neck muscles, which in turn creates tension at the base of your head.
 If you sleep on your stomach with your neck turned to the side all night or lay on your back with your chin pointed downward – this habit is likely contributing to why you feel head pain in the morning.

 If you sweat a lot during your sleep or don’t drink a lot of water during the day, you’ll feel it the next day.
 Believe it or not, you lose some hydration at night just by breathing!
 This gradual loss of hydration during the night can leave you in a mildly dehydrated state by morning.
 When you wake up, your body may already be somewhat depleted of the fluids it needs for proper functioning, which can result in headaches.

-Reason #5: Caffeine Withdrawal
+5. Caffeine Withdrawal